Faculty and Staff

 Thompson strives to create an authentic and engaged learning environment, setting assignments that exercise student analytical skills needed in professional practice.
 She has won numerous teaching awards including a Faculty of Arts and Education Teaching Citation for Outstanding Contributions to Student Learning 2018; 2015 Web-based Information Studies Education Excellence in Online Education Teaching Award; Outstanding Subject Delivery Award 2014; and was honored in the CSU School of Information Studies Teaching Hall of Fame in 2018, 2017, 2016, 2014, 2013, 2011 for excellence in teaching, as determined by student evaluations.

-Thompson has been an active editorial board member for the journal The Library Quarterly, the International Journal of Information, Diversity, & Inclusion (IJIDI), Collection and Curation, and Human Behavior and Emerging Technologies, among others.
-In 2019, she is the guest editor for an issue of IJIDI with a focus on engaging disability in the information profession.
-Thompson is also an active member of the Advisory Board for the Library and Information Science master's degree program in Honduras at the Universidad Pedagogica Nacional Francisco Morazan.
+Thompson is an active editorial board member for The Library Quarterly, the International Journal of Information, Diversity, & Inclusion, and Human Behavior and Emerging Technologies.
+She is Co-Chair of the Association for Library and Information Science Education (ALISE) 2021 Conference and Treasurer/Co-Convener of the ALISE Disabilities in Library and Information Science SIG.
+Kim is also an active member of the Advisory Board for the Library and Information Science master's degree program at the Universidad Pedagógica Nacional Francisco Morazán (Honduras) and an adjunct Associate Professor (thesis supervision) for the School of Information Studies at Charles Sturt University (Australia).